 The first time I did this was when I was building up my Death Skulls.
 I’d picked up a space marine rhino and converted it (it has white wall tyres on one side – slick) into a looted wagon.
 Once done I painted it up as a Dark Angels’ rhino (one of my pals collects Dark Angels – ironically he hammered my orks when we played), then battered it, and badly repainted it as a Death Skulls one, leaving the Dark Angels logo and some of the green showing through the new, blue paint.

-A friend of mine Danny rolled with the idea while building up the base for his Word Bearers Mhara Gal.
+A friend of mine Danny had a similar idea while building up the base for his Word Bearers Mhara Gal.
 Knowing that I was collecting for an Ultramarines Warhammer 30k army, he gave one a heroic last stand, as well as some parts of a ruined Ultramarine rhino.

 I’ve carried this on through my miniatures, adding little touches here and there for people’s benefit, such as on the Red Corsairs, we have the Minotaurs – though I couldn’t get the colour right, and again, Imperial Fists for Mike.

 My biggest baiting piece will be on my Stompa, which is still an ancient WIP, and he’s sat unloved on a shelf for a few years now, one day I’ll get him finished.
 One day..